 “[T]he railing on the side of the cathedral was occupied … [but] the greatest orders was still observed, and not the least tendency to disturbance was discoverable throughout the whole ceremony.”

 When the hearse arrived, the coffin could not be immediately removed because a certificate needed to be completed.
-When the certificate was completed, the coffin was removed and swiftly carried to the grave with twelve of Despard’s friends following behind.
+When that was done the coffin was removed and swiftly carried to the grave with twelve of Despard’s friends following behind.
 About half past twelve the burial service commenced.

-Services were conducted by a Reverend Parney, and by one o’clock, services were over and Despard’s unmarked grave was covered.
-Despard’s friends then left and the crowd also dispersed.
-After the funeral, one newspaper reported that Despard’s funeral had been designed to draw a crowd, and they claimed the funeral was an insult to the public and stated:
+Services were conducted by a Reverend Parney, and by one o’clock, they were over and Despard’s unmarked grave was covered.
+His friends then left and the crowd also dispersed.
+After the funeral, one newspaper reported that his funeral had been designed to draw a crowd, and they claimed it was an insult to the public and stated:

 “The time, the place, and every circumstance, were chosen to collect a crowd, and give an éclat to the proceeding. … The manner in which his burial has been planned bears all the marks of cunning and calculation of the Corresponding Society.
 It felt that a public funeral would be such an outrage as would not be suffered.
 All the advantages of a public funeral and triumphal procession were, however, sought to be obtained.
 The very centre of the metropolis was chosen for the internment, at the foot of the steps of the grandest Cathedral in this country; the spot close to the most public thoroughfare in London; the time, noonday.”